 Technical Specification IETF, 2021

-This memo describes the crash recovery mechanism for the Secure Asset Transfer Protocol (SATP).
+Abstract: This memo describes the crash recovery mechanism for the Secure Asset Transfer Protocol (SATP).
 The goal of this draft is to specify the message flow that implements a crash recovery mechanism.
 The mechanism assures that gateways running SATP are able to recover faults, enforcing ACID properties for asset transfers across ledgers (i.e., double spend does not occur).

 Rafael Belchior, Sérgio Guerreiro, André Vasconcelos, Miguel Correia